• About WordPress

 1. Our curriculum follows themes each month or each block rather than seasons or holidays.
 This is so the curriculum can be used in both the Northern and Southern Hemispheres (we do include holiday and seasonal options for the blocks for those that want to include them).

 4. We include stories from cultures around the world in all of our curriculum.
-The stories are not all from Grimm’s fairytales or Western sources – the stories are from around the world.
-For first, second and third grade we even include extra stories that can be substituted for the ones we chose.
+The stories are not all from Grimm’s fairy tales or Western sources – the stories are from around the world.
+For first-, second-, and third-grade, we even include extra stories that can be used as substitutes for the ones we chose.

 5. The curriculum is planned so that stories or lessons can be easily “switched out” if you have something local or cultural you want to include instead.

-Answer from Earthschooling: People all around the world use our curriculum to teach in languages other than English.
-Although the curriculum itself is in English we provide a variety of verses in French and Spanish.
+People all around the world use our curriculum to teach in languages other than English.
+Although the curriculum itself is in English, we provide a variety of verses in French and Spanish.
 We also provide lessons that are easily adapted to any country in the world since we work with so many different students.
-For example, the local geography block in fourth grade provides a daily planner and detailed instructions on what lessons the child will be doing each day, however, the actual lesson itself will depend on the local surroundings the child is taking their data from.
+For example, the local geography block in fourth grade provides a daily planner and detailed instructions on which lessons the child will do each day; however, the actual lesson will depend on the local surroundings the child is collecting data from.

-History blocks also include details on how to do each lesson so that it is easy to simply substitute a French history lesson for the lesson that is already in place for that block.
+History blocks also include details on how to teach each lesson, making it easy to simply substitute a French history lesson for the one already in place for that block.
 The only extra task the teacher needs to do in that situation is to find a French history lesson.
-If you write to us and make a request we can do that for you.
+If you write to us and make a request, we can do that for you.
 We always fill these requests and then post them on the cultural enrichment page.

-Before fourth grade this is usually not an issue as the children are working on basic language skills, math skills, handwork skills, and crafts.
-These lessons, when being taught by the parent/teacher, can easily be translated because they do not need to be translated word-for-word.
-Lessons are taught through stories and there are tips on how each parent/teacher (even in English) needs to put those stories into their own words.
-For example, a story about a “Sally” walking around in the countryside of America can easily be told in the teacher’s own words with “Sally” being changed to any name and her location changed to a local area.
+Before fourth grade, this is usually not an issue, as children are working on basic language, math, handwork, and craft skills.
+These lessons, when taught by the parent/teacher, can be easily translated because they do not need to be translated word-for-word.
+Lessons are taught through stories, and there are tips on how each parent/teacher (even in English) needs to put those stories into their own words.
+For example, a story about a “Sally” walking around the American countryside can easily be told in the teacher’s own words, with “Sally” replaced by any name and her location set in a local area.
 I always do that when telling stories.
-I don’t think I have ever told the same story twice for any of the lessons as I always adapt them to my audience.
+I don’t think I have ever told the same story twice for any lesson, as I always adapt them to my audience.
 I find it easy to do as I am telling the story.
 It becomes “second nature” after a while.

-Answer from Earthschooling: Earthschooling is used in schools around the world and has been approved for use in some public as well as private schools.
-The curriculum had to go through an approval process at each school to show it reaches suitable standards.
+Earthschooling is used in schools around the world and has been approved for use in both public and private schools.
+The curriculum had to go through an approval process at each school to demonstrate that it meets appropriate standards.
 In this way, Earthschooling has been accepted and accredited by individual schools.
-However, because of our international audience we have not sought accreditation by one entity as it would not apply to all of our students, parents, teachers, and schools.
+However, because of our international audience, we have not sought accreditation from a single entity, as it would not apply to all of our students, parents, teachers, and schools.
 You can read more details about our certifications here.

-‘Are you accredited’ should not come with a “yes” or “no” reply from any institution so we advise caution with any institution trying to push accreditation as a reason to join their program.
+‘Are you accredited’ should not elicit a “yes” or “no” reply from any institution, so we advise caution with any institution that tries to push accreditation as a reason to join their program.

-Answer from Earthschooling: Earthschooling is a secular curriculum.
+Earthschooling is a secular curriculum.
 We include the Old Testament stories for literary and historical reasons only and not for religious reasons.
-However, because some parents or teachers do not want to include these stories until later in the student’s educational experience there are alternative stories for the “Third Grade Old Testament Block” on the “Third Grade Enrichment” page.
-Also on the main “Third Grade Curriculum Page” under “Main Lesson Stories” there is an entire block you can substitute for the “Third Grade Old Testament Block”.
-It is called, “Third Grade Creation & Origin Myths” block.
+However, because some parents or teachers prefer to include these stories later in the student’s educational experience, alternative stories for the “Third Grade Old Testament Block” are available on the “Third Grade Enrichment” page.
+Also, on the main “Third Grade Curriculum Page” under “Main Lesson Stories,” there is an entire block you can substitute for the “Third Grade Old Testament Block.”
+It is called the “Third Grade Creation & Origin Myths” block.
 We included that block to act as a substitute for people who do not want to teach the “Old Testament Block”.
-However, we also recommend using this secondary block to expand the student’s experiences this year.
-You can also include/substitute stories from the Cultural Enrichment Pages (for example the aboriginal stories).
+However, we also recommend using this secondary block to expand the students’ experiences this year.
+You can also include/substitute stories from the Cultural Enrichment Pages (for example, the Aboriginal stories).

-In the description for the third grade curriculum it touches a bit upon why the students study this block.
+The description of the third-grade curriculum touches on why students study this block.
 It says, “By the third grade, children are beginning to comprehend the difference between self and other and wonder where in the scheme of things they belong.
-To fortify their growing personal identity, they read origin and creation stories (you can choose one or more of the following: Aboriginal, Native American, European, African, Asian, Old Testament or others).
-Creation and origin stories give the nine-year-old an inner picture of the vast offerings of the world and the sense of wonder and potential the world holds, provide a foundation for understanding different cultures and provide a foundation for understanding world literature.”
+To fortify their growing personal identity, they read origin and creation stories (you can choose one or more of the following: Aboriginal, Native American, European, African, Asian, Old Testament, or others).
+Creation and origin stories give the nine-year-old an inner picture of the vast offerings of the world and the sense of wonder and potential the world holds, provide a foundation for understanding different cultures, and provide a foundation for understanding world literature.”

-Because so many authors use references to the Old Testament in advanced literature (Moby Dick, etc…) it is important for the student to become familiar with these stories so they can understand the references later.
-In Western cultures it is assumed most people know these basic stories so references are made in political speeches, magazine articles and even daily conversaion.
+Because so many authors use references to the Old Testament in advanced literature (Moby Dick, etc.), it is important for the student to become familiar with these stories so they can understand the references later.
+In Western cultures, it is assumed that most people know these basic stories, so they are referenced in political speeches, magazine articles, and even daily conversation.
 Some terms have even made their way into modern colloquial speech.
 If preferred, however, this block can be saved until the student is older.
 We have provided plenty of other “origin & creation stories” from other cultures for you to share with your students at this point.

 Official Definition: A star polygon {p/q}, with p,q positive integers, is a figure formed by connecting with straight lines every qth point out of p regularly spaced points lying on a circumference.
 The number q is called the polygon density of the star polygon.
 Without loss of generality, take q<p/2.
 The star polygons were first systematically studied by Thomas Bradwardine.

-Answer: Because we work with students, parents, teachers, and schools from all around the globe we keep the curriculum focused on topics each month rather than seasons or holidays.
-We do include a light sprinkling of seasonal verses, stories, and lessons for the year so each month does have a little seasonal “flavor” but is not dependent on the seasonal flavor to use the lessons.
-Each of these verses, stories, and lessons are also flexible.
+Because we work with students, parents, teachers, and schools from around the globe, we keep the curriculum focused on monthly topics rather than seasons or holidays.
+We do include a light sprinkling of seasonal verses, stories, and lessons for the year, so each month does have a little seasonal “flavor” but is not dependent on it to use the lessons.
+Each of these verses, stories, and lessons is also flexible.

-When a month does incorporate more seasonal activities we try to make sure they are flexible and we provide ideas for people to use if they are not in that season.
-For example, during the month of January we have some lessons on ice (for winter), however, we also talk about how ice can be used as a fun summer lesson as well.
+When a month includes more seasonal activities, we try to make sure they are flexible and offer ideas people can use even when they are not in that season.
+For example, in January we have some lessons on ice (for winter); however, we also discuss how ice can be used in a fun summer lesson.

-The lessons themselves are also meant to be balanced so you can start any time of year.
-This means that the language lessons we have in April, for example, do not require that you studied the ones in December first.
+The lessons themselves are also designed to be balanced, so you can start at any time of year.
+This means that the language lessons we have in April, for example, do not require that you have studied the ones in December first.
 All the lessons are self-contained.

 The only exception is the month of “August.”
-This month does not contain any seasonal or holiday events but it does contain all the basics you need for the year so we always recommend starting with that month or purchasing it to use with the month you are starting with.
+This month does not include any seasonal or holiday events, but it does include all the basics you need for the year, so we always recommend starting with this month or purchasing it to use alongside the month you are starting with.

-Answer: For our Australian members we provide the following resources/benefits:
+For our Australian members, we provide the following resources/benefits:

 1. A document called “My Waldorf Year in the Southern Hemisphere” that guides you through how to use the curriculum in Australia.

-2. A “Cultural Enrichment Page” where we provide additional lessons for Australia including Australian creation stories for the third grade block, Australian native history stories for the fourth grade geography block, and ideas for celebrating Australian Day.
+2. A “Cultural Enrichment Page” where we provide additional lessons for Australia, including Australian creation stories for the third grade block, Australian native history stories for the fourth grade geography block, and ideas for celebrating Australia Day.
 We add additional items to this page upon request.

 3. Our science and geography programs are designed to be universal because we have students in all areas of the world.
-For example, the animals we have chosen to study in the “Man & Animal” block for fourth grade are animals that are commonly found in most areas of the world such as deer.
-We also provide a guide on how to create lessons for additional animals.
+For example, the animals we have chosen to study in the “Man & Animal” block for fourth grade, such as deer, are commonly found in most areas of the world.
+We also provide a guide to creating lessons for additional animals.
 Our geography program focuses on geography skills rather than a specific location.
-However, we do provide ideas and suggestions for students in different areas of the world.
+However, we do provide ideas and suggestions for students around the world.

 4. The curriculum can be started at any time of year.
 It does not need to be started during a certain month.